ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Ndless can be installed on the third-party TI-Nspire emulator 'nspire_emu' with a specific installation process.

-- Create a new OS 1.1 flash image
+- Create a new OS 1.1 flash image, run it once with nspire_emu.
+Choose 'English' as system language and save the image.
 - Edit the file tools\FlashEdit\install-ndless-nspire_emu.bat and set the variables NSPIRE_EMU_FLASH_IMAGE_PATH and HARDWARE.
 - Run install-ndless-nspire_emu.bat and follow the steps.